Lady of Rohan // Fields of Pelennor

 Screenplay

 Also, Mr. March is certainly more present than in the book or other film versions, showing him caring for a dying slave in his chaplain’s tent.
 I think the decision to actually show Mr. March’s life in the army prevents the viewers from feeling how the March girls felt.
 They couldn’t see their father, spend time with him, or truly understand what he was going through.
-They were left only to know things by what could be relayed through a pen, and the fact that we were seeing the real picture while they were not seemed to eliminate the viewer’s desire to know, which differed from what the March girls were presently feeling.
+They were left only to know things by what could be relayed through a pen, and the fact that we were seeing the real picture while they were not, seemed to eliminate the viewer’s desire to know, which differed from what the March girls were presently feeling.

 I think that it would have been very smart to use two different actresses for the role of Amy to play her different ages, however this version had one actress play both the adolescent Amy and married Amy, which I felt weakened the overall effect and story.